 No change in education is ever straightforward.
 There can be resistance, uncertainty and sometimes even fear.
 Most of these phenomena are caused by lack of information and lack of clarity.
 In this chapter, I try to identify some of the main challenges involved in integrating 21st century skills into the ELT classroom, and come up with some outlines of approaches for managing these challenges.
-It goes without saying that every circumstance is different, and every classroom has its own issues, but I hope some of the general ideas can be taken and adapted to specific classes, to ease and facilitate the introduction of 21st century skills and help us prepare our students effectively for the world outside.
+It goes without saying that every circumstance is different, and every classroom has its own issues, but I hope some of the general ideas can be taken and adapted to specific classes, to ease and facilitate the introduction of 21st century skills and help us prepare our students effectively for their future in the world beyond the classroom.